+[Note: As of 10/17/14, access to Origins.net content is not available in the Reading Room.
+We are working to resolve the issue as quickly as possible.]
 Origins.net focuses on hundreds of years of British and Irish genealogy resources, and offers various resources that are not available online elsewhere.
 The site's British genealogy records includes a wide variety of resources, including London apprenticeships from 1442-1850; marriages from Dorset, Surrey and York; burials for Greater London from 1544-1905; Poor Law records and court records; and much more.
 The site's Irish genealogy records includes Irish directories from 1844-1900, probate indexes from 1270-1858, and some inscriptions for burial grounds, among other records.
+[Note: temporarily unavaiabl

 Slavery, Abolition and Social Justice: 1490-2007

 Slavery, Abolition and Social Justice: 1490-2007 brings together primary source documents related to this topic from 21 institutions, including hundreds of items from HSP's collection.
 The database includes digitized manuscripts, rare books, pamphlets, periodicals, broadsides, ephemera, maps and illustrative material, as well as contextual essays written by scholars.